-Elisabeth Pridonoff is the Field Service Professor of Piano at the University of Cincinnati College-Conservatory of Music.
-She has appeared with orchestras and on recital series in the U.S., Canada, Mexico, Europe, and Asia and has performed and taught at the major conservatories in China, Hong Kong, Tokyo, Taiwan, and Korea.
-Ms. Pridonoff is a visiting artist teacher at the Ichionkai School in Tokyo (the largest private independent pre-college music school in Japan) where she serves two residencies per year and in the summers she also serves on the faculty of the Amalfi Coast Music Festival in Italy in addition to her position at the Brevard Music Center.
-She previously taught at the Barcelona Piano Festival, International Piano Week in Belgium, the International Institute for Young Musicians (IIYM), and in the summer of 2007 she did a guest residency at the Chautauqua Festival.
+Elisabeth Pridonoff is Professor of Piano at the University of Cincinnati College-Conservatory of Music and has appeared with orchestras and on recital series in the U.S., Canada, Mexico, Europe, and Asia.
+She has performed and taught at the major conservatories in China, Hong Kong, Tokyo, Taiwan, and Korea and is visiting artist teacher at the Ichionkai School in Tokyo (the largest private independent pre-college music school in Japan).
+In the past decade she served on the faculties of the Amalfi Coast Music Festival in Italy, the Barcelona Piano Festival, International Piano Week in Belgium, the International Institute for Young Musicians (IIYM), and from 2010-12 served as Artistic Director of the Prague International Piano Institute.
 A graduate of the Juilliard School, she holds masters degrees in both piano and voice having studied piano with Sasha Gorodnitsky and Adele Marcus, and voice with Hans Heinz and Anna Kaskas.